nacharya/nacharya.github.io/content/en/posts/rust_lang.md

 ### Performance

-The memory safety we mentioned earlier leads to performance advantages and eliminates the need of a garbage collector.
-This leads to lower runtime overhead and more predictable performance, especially in memory-intensive applications.
+The memory safety we mentioned earlier leads to performance advantages and eliminates the need for a garbage collector.
+There is lower runtime overhead and more predictable performance, especially in memory-intensive applications.
 Rust also offers zero-cost abstractions, meaning the high-level abstractions do not incur additional runtime costs compared to lower-level code.
 Furthermore, Rust’s concurrency model, which avoids data races by design, allows developers to write highly parallel and concurrent programs without compromising safety.
 For example, in systems programming, a Rust program that manages multiple threads to process data can do so efficiently without the risk of race conditions or memory leaks, providing performance on par with C or C++ while maintaining safer code.

 ### Concurrency